 For ease-of-use and budget-friendly solutions, MetricFire’s Hosted Graphite solution provides a great alternative to Prometheus and is the fastest way to get your infrastructure monitoring up and running in a scalable way.
-You can use Hosted Prometheus with minimal configuration to gain in-depth insight into your environments.
+You can use Hosted Graphite with minimal configuration to gain in-depth insight into your environment.
 If you would like to learn more about it, book a demo with MetricFire or sign on to the free trial today.

 Prometheus short overview

-Prometheus is an open-source monitoring system providing a powerful query language, storage, and visualization features for its users.
+Prometheus is an open-source monitoring system providing powerful query language, storage, and visualization features for its users.
 It collects real-time metrics and records them in a time-series database.
 Prometheus provides a multidimensional data model that allows defining metrics by name and/or tags to identify them as part of a unique time series.
 It is written in Go and licensed under the Apache 2 License, with source code available on GitHub.
 As an open-source project, Prometheus has broad community support and therefore it has a range of client libraries that enable simple interaction with it.
 Also, Prometheus has native support from services like Docker and Kubernetes.

 Zabbix short overview

-Zabbix is a software for monitoring numerous parameters of networks, servers, applications, virtual machines, and cloud services.
+Zabbix is software for monitoring numerous parameters of networks, servers, applications, virtual machines, and cloud services.
 It can collect metrics, detect problems, visualize, notify, and send notifications.
 Zabbix has a web interface providing easy interaction with all statistics, visualizations, and parameter settings.
 Zabbix doesn’t store data itself, but it can use a broad range of databases.
 Zabbix’s backend is written in C and the web frontend is in PHP.

 Comparison of important points